hotwax/oms-documentation/Fulfillment/APIs/Create picklist.md

 # Create picklist API

 Creates a picklist of the order items to be picked up.
-To create a picklist, you will need to call the /createPicklist endpoint with the POST method.
+To create a picklist, you will need to call the /createPicklist endpoint with the `/POST` method.

 ## Request

-### Endpoint
+#### Endpoint

 `https://<host>/api/createPicklist`

 Example: https://demo-oms.hotwax.io/api/createPicklist

-### Header
+#### Header

 #### Body